Rahlback/SiC-in-space/Analysis tool/README.md

  can not guarantee that the code will work in other cases.

 ## Requirements
-The code was written and tested on python 3.7.
+The code was written and tested on python 3.7 with the following packages.

     Python 3.7
     Matplotlib